mlava/better-tasks/README.md

 - Failure behaviour: network/JSON/validation issues show a small toast (“AI parsing unavailable…”) and the normal Better Task prompt runs so task creation never blocks.
 - How it flows: use the existing “Create a Better Task” command palette entry or block context menu.
 If AI is enabled and you have text in the block, it’s sent to OpenAI; otherwise you’ll be prompted for text.
 A small spinner toast appears while waiting for the API.
 - Data safety: only the task text you supply plus your API key are sent directly to OpenAI; no proxy/server is involved.
 Nothing else from your graph is transmitted.
 If you hit quota issues, you’ll see a toast pointing you to the provider’s billing/limits page (`https://platform.openai.com/settings/organization/billing/overview`).

-### Inline pill checkbox threshold
-Caps how many checkboxes can be on the page before inline pill rendering is skipped.
-Default is 100.
-Increase to show pills on very large pages (slower), or decrease to prioritise performance; pills will still render on-demand when you interact with a specific block.

-### Picklist exclusions (Projects / Context / Waiting-for)
-Better Tasks can exclude specific pages from contributing values to the Project / Context / Waiting-for picklists (used in the dashboard and toasts). `roam/*` pages are always excluded, and you can optionally add your own exclusions (comma-separated; wrap titles containing commas—like daily note pages—in `[[...]]`).

-**Note:**
-The settings pane for the extension allows you to use whatever name for the repeat and start/defer/due date atttributes you choose.
-The extension defaults to using 'BT_attrRepeat', 'BT_attrStart', 'BT_attrDefer' and 'BT_attrDue' for the recurrence pattern and start/defer/due dates respectively.
-If you happen to already use these attributes for other purposes, the extension will recognise and attempt to use them if you don't set alternatives in the settings.
-Using 'frequency' and 'when' for example, would prevent the extension from acting on anything for which you already use 'BT_attrRepeat' and 'BT_attrDue'.

 ### Today Widget
 - **Enable Today widget** — Show the widget on the Daily Notes Page.